This is the canonical configuration document for Spooky. It should answer four questions for every setting:

 listen

 Server listening configuration.
 Defines the protocol, address, and port for incoming client connections.
+Used as the single listener when listeners is absent or empty.

 upstream